Bugart-Lan/Rhino_Books_Project1/README.md

-# Project 1
+# Rhino Books

-Web Programming with Python and JavaScript
+Project 1 for Web Programming with Python and JavaScript

 Welcome to <strong>Rhino Books!</strong>